-Motivated by the above consideration, we will analyze a simple model consisting of a driven TLS coupled to a zero temperature environment with Lorentzian spectral density, in order to discuss the role of classical driving in the quantum synchronization and study the mechanism of phase locking in the non-Markovian regime.
-To this aim, we use the Husimi $Q$-function to characterize the phase locking phenomenon.
-We will show that there is anti-phase synchronization in Markovian regime in the presence of classical driving.
+Motivated by the above consideration, we will analyze a simple model consisting of a driven TLS coupled to a zero-temperature environment with Lorentzian spectral density, in order to discuss the role of classical driving in quantum synchronization and study the mechanism of in-phase synchronization in the non-Markovian regime.
+To this aim, we use the Husimi $Q$-function to characterize the quantum synchronization phenomenon.
+We will show that there is anti-phase synchronization in Markovian regime in the presence of in-phase classical driving (The phrase ``in-phase'' means the phase difference between the TLS and the classical driving is close to 0).
 Intriguingly, the results in non-Markovian environments are different.
-We find that the phenomenon of phase locking occurs in the long-time dynamics with the assistance of classical driving.
-Two factors would be responsible for the quantum phase synchronization in non-Markovian environments: the classical driving and the non-Markovian effects.
-The non-Markovian effects provide the feasibility of the synchronization while the classical driving provides a feasible way to enhance the phase synchronization.
-We systematically investigate the parameter regions of synchronization and observe characteristic signatures of the hollowed Arnold tongue, which indicates that the synchronization regions exist both inside and outside the tongue.
+We find that the phenomenon of in-phase locking occurs in long time dynamics with the assistance of classical driving.
+Two factors would be responsible for the in-phase synchronization in non-Markovian environments: the classical driving and the non-Markovian effects.
+The non-Markovian effects provide the feasibility of in-phase synchronization while the classical driving provides a feasible way to enhance it.
+We systematically investigate the parameter regions of synchronization and observe characteristic signatures of the hollowed Arnold tongue in the non-Markovian regime, which indicates that the synchronization regions exist both inside and outside the tongue.
 The physical mechanism behind it can be explained by the quasimode theory.
 We argue that our model could be naturally generalized to the case of two driven TLS interacting with two independent non-Markovian environments.